Baltimore Skipjacks: Capitals' affiliate

 The league realigned into three divisions for the 1991–92 AHL season, with the Skipjacks remaining in the southern division.
 Washington also allocated the Hampton Roads Admirals of the East Coast Hockey League, as a farm team for the Skipjacks.
 The offense was led by Simon Wheeldon with 38 goals and 91 points, in addition to John Purves, and Reggie Savage, having 40-plus goal seasons.
 Despite the goal scoring, the Skipjacks struggled in the new division placing fifth, and out of the playoffs.

 In the 1992–93 AHL season, Barry Trotz became the new head coach.
+At 30 years old, Trotz was the youngest head coach in the AHL that season.
 The offense was led by John Byce with 35 goals, and 79 points, and goaltender Byron Dafoe played 48 of 80 games.

-The Skipjacks finished the season fourth place in the southern division, and faced first place Binghamton in the playoffs.
-The Skipjacks extended the series to seven games against the top team in the league, but lost 5–3 in the deciding game.
-After the season, owner Tom Ebright relocated the team to Portland, Maine, after losing an estimated $2.5 million after six seasons in based in Baltimore.
+On March 26, 1993, team ownership announced pending relocation of the team to Portland, Maine, for the next season.
+The Skipjacks finished the season fourth place in the southern division, with the playoffs beginning on April 16, 1993, three weeks after the announced move.
+Facing first-place Binghamton in the playoffs, the Skipjacks extended the series to seven games, but lost 5–3 in the deciding game played on April 16, 1993.
+The next season, the team played as the Portland Pirates.